pkra/laml/readme.md

 A bit of JS that converts a bunch of tags into something perhaps useful.

+## So what's this?

+A while ago, @scoskey asked @pkra got talking about authoring long form for the web when you have a LaTeX background.

+@scoskey suggested that the key may be in the experience of having a text editor open (perhaps with a live preview side-by-side), writing somewhat raw code, having a bit of magic to transform said code into something nice, having the ability to modify existing transformations and adding your own.

+@pkra claimed that this is not hard nowadays and @scoskey called him out on it.

+This is the result.

+*Caveat emptor* this is the result of a few hours.

 ## Demo

 [Vince Vatter, An Erdős-Hajnal analogue for permutation classes"](./samples/vatter/vatter.html) ([source](https://github.com/pkra/laml/blob/master/samples/vatter/vatter.html))